hikawi/slang-dictionary/README.md

 | `search.match`   | Match Searches      | Ability to pick whether the search should match against words or definitions, or casings or uses the search text as a regex.          |
 | `search.random`  | Random Word         | See the word of the day, and ability to request a new word.
 Ability to see a certain message if there is nothing within the database. |
 | `search.history` | View Search History | You can see what words were queried, how many results returned, how much time elapsed and when that query happened.                   |

+### Quiz

+The quiz is formatted in a way, so that your goal would be to go for the highest score possible.
+Score is affected by your **Combo Stack**, which goes up by how many answers you get correct in a row.
+The higher your combo goes, the higher your multiplier scales.
+But be aware, one wrong answer will collapse your multiplier back to 1x.

+There are partners, acting as lifelines, you can choose up to 4, each having a unique one-time use ability that may help planning to max out your score gain:

+- Noah: Grants immunity to damage and combo break for 10s.
+- Mio: Converts 30% of damage taken into score.
+- Eunie: Heals 20% of your max HP.
+- Taion: Grants immunity to damage from incorrect answers for the next 3 incorrect answers.
+- Sena: The next score change is multiplied by 4.
+- Lanz: Reduces all damage taken, but also score gains.
+- Matthew: Increases combo multiplier by 1.5x.
+- A: Heals 5% of your max HP and grants immunity to damage for 10s.
+(She originally was going to grant immunity to damage, heal and slow down time for that period, but that seems too difficult to do)
+- Nikol: Reduces all damage taken greatly, but combo multiplier no longer stacks.
+- Glimmer: Heals 10% of your max HP, and grants a multiplier on the next 3 questions.
+- Rex: The next score change is multiplied by 10.
+- Shulk: Heal 10% of your HP once you take fatal damage.

+## Submission Criteria

+- [x] The submission is archived.
+- [x] Grade yourself, based on max score 100.
+Each *required* feature is worth 10.
+If the feature is slow, (over 1s), that feature gets -5.
+If the UI is unusable and difficult to see, then that feature takes a -3.
+Of course, unimplemented or errors is a 0.
+(He was dumb, there were 9 requireds, but he numbered them 1 to 8, and then 10)
+- [x] Use other collections, other than List.
+- [x] More than 10 commits
+- [x] Plagiarism is a full 0 on the course.
+- [x] Referencing is OK and needs notes.
+- [x] Publish a YouTube video demonstrating and all features.
+- [x] Archive file includes source, built jar, default data files, commit image and a .txt file for self-grading.